istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 EOF
 {{< /text >}}

-{{< tip >}}
-- The policy need to be submitted in the same namespace as the workload it selects (`ingressgateway`).
-In this case, it is `istio-system`.
+Submit the policy in the same namespace as the workload it selects, `ingressgateway` in this case.
+The namespace you need to specify is then `istio-system`.
-{{< /tip >}}

-The policy above means if a token is provided in the Authorization header (implicitly default location), then it will be validated using the public key set at "{{< github_file >}}/security/tools/jwt/samples/jwks.json".
-Request will be rejected if the bearing token is invalid.
-Howerver, request without token is still accepted.
-To verify this behavior, retry the request without token, with bad token and with a valid token as followed:
+If you provide a token in the authorization header, its implicitly default location, Istio validates the token using the [public key set]({{< github_file >}}/security/tools/jwt/samples/jwks.json), and rejects requests if the bearing token is invalid.
+However, requests without tokens are accepted.
+To observe this behavior, retry the request without a token, with a bad token, and with a valid token:

 {{< text bash >}}